 Okay, the next thing we want to talk about

-if I run my application right now, we're gonna see that
+if I run my application right now, we're going to see that

 our application has